standardloop/knowledge-transfer/01-kind/README.md

 ### Background

-I will naming must cluster `slke-1` (standardloop kubernetes engine 1).
+I will naming my cluster `slke-1` (standardloop kubernetes engine 1).

 You can create clusters without config files, but I always recommend getting in the habit of using them for repeatable behavior.